-Myers") operations in the Southeast, as a result of a continued decline in sales pace and general market conditions, as well as increased cancellation rates during the quarter.
-The remaining inventory impairments recorded during the quarter were \$1.4 million in the Northeast and \$3.2 million in the Midwest.
-In addition, from time to time, we will write off certain residential land options including approval and engineering costs for land we decided not to purchase at the earlier of the option expiration or the decision to terminate.
-We wrote off such costs in the amount of \$3.0 million and \$1.5 million during the three months ended January 31, 2007 and 2006, respectively.
-The write-offs of \$3 million in the first quarter of fiscal 2007 were offset by \$8 million in recovered deposits that had been written off in the prior year as walk-away costs.
-In certain instances where we walked away from option contracts in the fourth quarter of fiscal 2006, we took legal action to recover our deposits.
+In addition, from time to time, we write off certain residential land options, including approval and engineering costs for land we decided not to purchase, at the earlier of the option expiration or the decision to terminate the option.
+We wrote off such costs in the amount of \$4.5 million and \$5.6 million during the three months ended April 30, 2007 and 2006, respectively, and \$7.5 million and \$7.1 million during the six months ended April 30, 2007 and 2006, respectively.
+These write-offs in the six months ended April 30, 2007 were offset by \$8.0 million in recovered deposits that had been written off in the prior year as walk-away costs because, in certain instances where we walked away from option contracts in the fourth quarter of fiscal 2006, we took legal action to recover our deposits.
 In two of these cases we were successful and received a portion of our deposit back in the first quarter of fiscal 2007.
-Residential inventory impairment losses and option write-offs are reported in the Condensed Consolidated Statements of Income as "Homebuilding-inventory impairment loss and land option write-offs".
+Residential inventory impairment losses and option write-offs are reported in the Condensed Consolidated Statements of Operations as "Homebuilding-inventory impairment loss and land option write-offs".

-6. We provide a warranty accrual for repair costs over \$1,000, not covered by our general liability insurance, to homes, community amenities, and land development infrastructure.
+6. We provide a warranty accrual for repair costs over \$1,000 that are not covered by our general liability insurance to homes, community amenities, and land development infrastructure.
 We accrue for warranty costs as part of cost of sales at the time each home is closed and title and possession have been transferred to the homebuyer.
 In addition, we accrue for warranty costs under our general liability insurance deductible as part of selling, general and administrative costs.
-For fiscal 2007, our deductible is \$20 million per occurrence with an aggregate \$20 million for premise liability claims and an aggregate \$21.5 million for construction defect claims under our general liability insurance.
-Additions and charges incurred in the warranty accrual and general liability accrual for the three months ended January 31, 2007 and 2006 are as follows:
+For homes delivered in fiscal 2007, our deductible under our general liability insurance is \$20 million per occurrence with an aggregate \$20 million for premise liability claims and an aggregate \$21.5 million for construction defect claims.
+Additions and charges incurred in the warranty accrual and general liability accrual for the three and six months ended April 30, 2007 and 2006 are as follows:

-Three Months Ended January 31,

-2007 2006

-Balance, beginning of period \$93,516 \$86,706

-Additions 8,427 7,264

-Charges incurred (10,272) (6,339)

-Balance, end of period \$91,671 \$87,631
+Three Months Ended April 30, Six Months Ended April 30, 2007 2006 2007 2006 Balance, beginning of period \$91,670 \$87,631 \$93,516 \$86,706 Additions 10,445 5,066 18,871 12,330 Company acquisitions during period 186 186 Charges incurred (11,384) (2,650) (21,656) (8,989) Balance, end of period \$90,731 \$90,233 \$90,731 \$90,233